AAPAC provides the list below as a resource, but does not endorse any organization or website.

 - Summer Camps and Resources Directory For Kids With Social, Learning, Physical or Other Differences (Ann Arbor area) (last updated April 2015)

 - ABA Insight ran a camp in the summers of 2018 and 2019 for kids with large special needs.

 - List of camps from our March, 2019 meeting.

 - The Ann Arbor Rec and Ed Camps will make some accommodations for kids with special needs — though they don’t have a program for the more severely impacted kids.
 If your child has an IEP and a parapro during the schoolyear, and if you ask four weeks in advance, Rec & Ed will supply an aide for your child at camp.
-There is more info in the pink box on their Parent HQ page.
+Contact Rec & Ed for more information.

 - The Ann Arbor Academy Summer Camp Program is especially friendly to kids with ADHD and autism.